etam4260/rhud/README.md

 Income Limits, and Comprehensive Housing and Affordability Strategy.
 Although HUD does provide datasets for other programs, they are currently not supported by an API.

-HUD has two websites for gaining access to various data sets: HUD User and Exchange.

 Please read
 <https://www.huduser.gov/portal/dataset/api-terms-of-service.html> for